 In summary, we have synchronized two independent mode-locked femtosecond lasers to an unprecedented precision.
 The remaining rms timing jitter between the lasers is 4.3 fs observed within a 160 Hz bandwidth over tens of seconds, or 26 fs within a 50 kHz bandwidth.
 This ultrahigh timing resolution is available through the entire dynamic range of pulse repetition period (10 ns).
-Such a degree of synchronization is the basis for realization of an optical carrier phaselocked loop between independent femtosecond lasers [14].
 We have also demonstrated that such synchronization can be achieved with two lasers at different repetition frequencies.
+Such a degree of synchronization is necessary for realization of an optical carrier phase locked loop between independent femtosecond lasers14.
 The techniques developed should prove to be invaluable in many research areas of ultrafast science and extreme nonlinear optics.